 Your customer service is the backbone of your organization, but it’s about more than just a smile and a friendly attitude.
 Customer service also is measured by how fast drivers can get to customers; how informed your team is about customer needs and job orders; and how quickly your business can take an order, complete a job and send an accurate invoice.

-For these elements of business management by which your customer service will be measured, going digital can help streamline processes, and in some cases, eliminate roadblocks altogether.
+For these elements of business management by which you measure customer service, going digital can help streamline processes, and in some cases, eliminate roadblocks altogether.
 Going paperless can:

 Keep your information accessible and organized.